 MESSAGE FROM THE CHAIRMAN

-The National Railway Museums at both York and Shildon (Locomotion) are open each week from Wednesday to Sunday, with additional Monday and Tuesday opening at holiday times.
+The Museum at Shildon is open from Wednesday to Sunday, with additional Monday and Tuesday opening at holiday times.
+The National Railway Museum, York, is now open seven days a week.
 Admission is free, but to save time on arrival both museums recommend that you book your entrance tickets in advance.
 More information, including how to book, can be found on the National Railway Museum website.